dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

->You might notice the [JsonProperty](http://www.newtonsoft.com/json/help/html/t_newtonsoft_json_serialization_jsonproperty.htm) decorator, this is because the "id" attribute on DocumentDB is always lowercase and it will ensure that it matches it no matter what your JSON serialization configuration is.
+>You might notice the [JsonProperty](http://www.newtonsoft.com/json/help/html/t_newtonsoft_json_serialization_jsonproperty.htm) decorator.
+This is because the "id" attribute on DocumentDB is always lowercase; the decorator will make sure the property name matches, no matter what your JSON serialization configuration is.

-Now, every object type you want to store on DocumentDB can **inherit** from this class and set their own attributes:
+Now, every object type you want to store on DocumentDB can **inherit** from this class and set its own attributes:

 ```cs
 public class NotificationPreferences : Entity